 Made using RackAFX.

-A number of the pedal and rack effects are based upon the work of Will Pirkle as described in his books on Audio Effects and Synthesizers.
+A number of the pedal / rack effects below are based upon the work of Will Pirkle as described in his books on Audio Effects and Synthesizers.

 VST3 64-bit Windows